peakflo/pfMCP/src/servers/shopify/README.md

 2. Go to **Apps**
 3. Click **Create an app**
 4. Click on **Create app manually**
-5. Enter a name for your app (e.g. "guMCP Integration")
+5. Enter a name for your app (e.g. "pfMCP Integration")
 6. Copy the `client id` and `client secrets`
 7. Click on **Choose Distribution** > **Public distribution**
 8. Click on **Configuration** > Add your desired **Allowed redirection URL**